There are 4 sets of Contact APIs in Sitecore xDB:

 Since Sitecore has become DI-aware, its internals have undergone significant rewiring, allowing for a more seamless implementation swapping — not only for its internal components, but even for some parts of its infrastructure.

-So you already have a dependency injection container coming with Sitecore. …
+So you already have a dependency injection container coming with Sitecore.
+Why would you want to substitute it with something else? …

 On Sitecore 8.1, when rebuilding the Reporting database, the following error occurs and halts the rebuild process: